 Before going freelance, I was Deputy Editor of Good Health, the Daily Mail’s weekly health section, and before that I was an Associate Features Editor at the title.

-My particular interest and expertise is in unravelling and explaining the science of health so it can be understood by even the most hopeless of arts graduates (like me).
-In 2016, I won an Association of British Science Writers’ award for a piece on myths about the human metabolism.
+I specialise in women’s health and enjoy unravelling and explaining science and medicine so it can be understood by even the most hopeless of arts graduates (like me).
+In 2019, I was highly commended in the freelance writer of the year category at the Medical Journalists Association Annual Awards.
+I also won an Association of British Science Writers’ award in 2016 for a piece on myths about the human metabolism.

-As well as my journalism work, I am the author of the blog The Uterus Monologues, where I write about my own experience of recurrent miscarriage and curate the stories of others who have not had a straightforward path to parenthood.
-I am always interested in commissions that address fertility, pregnancy and loss in all its complexity.
+As well as my journalism work, I am the author of the blog The Uterus Monologues, where I write about my own experience of recurrent miscarriage and share the stories of others who have not had a straightforward path to parenthood.
+I am always interested in commissions that address fertility, pregnancy and loss in all their complexity.